TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Project Proposal/Project_Proposal_Draft.md

 - SAR drones should avoid disrupting the flow of traffic or any other service.
 - SAR drones can optimize their routes to better their performance.

-Above are the references and considerations from the previous group’s proposal.
-Not sure if we want to keep all of them or not.
-Below is or are the added considerations for the additions that we are planning for.

 ## UAV Path Planning
 Since the drone should be able to decide on and follow a path on its own, with minimal input from an operator, algorithms must be employed to find the best path in a dynamic environment.
 Methods and challenges are highlighted and discussed in an MDPI journal review [8].
 Key considerations that the team is faced with include:
 - Deciding on the right path-planning approach: classical algorithm, bio-inspired, or AI or ML techniques.